-- Divide the ½ cup kefir whey between your jars OR divide the apple cider vinegar between your jars (if using the cider vinegar, this should be until the jars are about half full each, including the vegetables.
+- Divide the ½ cup kefir whey between your jars OR divide the apple cider vinegar between your jars.
 If using the whey, there will not be much liquid and you will use more water.

 - Divide the salted water between the quart jars.